rperezme-data/DAB_H12_Web-Scraping-challenge/README.md

   The scraping code was enclosed in a Python script (*scrape function*) that returns one Python dictionary containing all of the scraped data.

-#### 2. Web Application (Flask & MongoDB)
+#### 2. Web Application (Flask, Jinja & MongoDB)

 Flask framework was used to define two routes:

   + **Homepage route `\`** that queries MongoDB and passes Mars data into a rendered HTML template to display previously scraped and stored data.
+Jinja was used to load data from the variable passed by Flask.

   + **Scrape route `\scrape`** that Executes the *scrape function* to scrape websites and retrieve current data, Stores the returned values in MongoDB & Redirects to Homepage.

 A template file called `index.html` was created using Bootstrap in order to display all of the data in the appropiate HTML elements and structure.
-Database CRUD applications were performed using PyMongo.
+Database CRUD applications were performed with PyMongo.
+Jinja was used to load data (from the variable passed by Flask) into the rendered template.

 ### Screenshot
 ![WebApp_Screenshot](MissionToMars/Images/WebApp_Screenshot.png)